 If you want to convey yourself as modern or professional, a strong business card design can support you in doing so.
 We would classify this business card as “sleek and professional” for a few reasons.
 First, the muted, darker color of the card communicates something a little more serious.
 Second, there’s not a lot going on on this card, which gives us the idea that Miles Issac is the type of person who knows exactly how much to say at exactly the right time.

 We hook you up with thousands of professionally designed templates so you’re never starting from a blank canvas.
 Search by platform, task, aesthetic, mood, or color to have fresh inspiration at your fingertips.
-Once you find a graphic to start from, just tap or click to open the document in the editor.

-Gone are the days of having to memorize image dimensions for every single platform.
-Once you’ve landed on a design you like, you can easily modify it for any social network by using Spark’s handy, auto-magical resize feature.
-Simply duplicate the project, hit resize, and select the platform you want to adapt it for and our AI will take care of the rest.
-Boom!
-Content for all your channels in a fraction of the time!
+Once you’ve landed on a design you like, you can easily modify it for any social network by using Spark’s handy re-size feature.
+Simply duplicate the project, hit re-size, and select the platform you want to adapt it for.